Eryngium maritimum: Distribution

-Sea holly has been introduced to parts of eastern North America, where it was once valued as an ornamental plant for seashore restoration.
-It has also been introduced to Australia with plantings of marram grass.
+Sea holly has been introduced to parts of eastern North America, where it was once valued as an ornamental plant for coastal restoration.
+It has also been introduced to Australia with the planting of marram grass.

-Habitat and Ecology
+Habitat and ecology

-Sea holly characteristically grows on the well-drained substrates of sand dunes and shingles confined to regions with mild winters.
-More rarely, it may be found growing on rocky coasts featuring patches of sand between artificial hard coastal protection features with a similar structure to shingle.
-In northern Britain, its distribution is limited by the lack of suitable dune systems to grow on It withstands the harsh environmental conditions typical of beaches and coastal dune habitats worldwide; namely low soil nutrient levels, frost, strong salty winds, high temperatures and insolation, and periodic sand burial.
+Sea holly grows characteristically on the well-drained substrates of sand dunes and shingles, and is restricted to regions with mild winters.
+More rarely, it can be found growing on rocky coasts with patches of sand interspersed between artificial hard coastal protection features with a similar structure to shingle.
+In northern Britain, its distribution is limited by the lack of suitable dune systems on which to grow It withstands the harsh environmental conditions typical of beaches and coastal dune habitats worldwide; namely low soil nutrient levels, frost, strong salty winds, high temperatures and insolation, and periodic sand burial.